 Basically, focus on simplicity.
 Pick colors that speak to you in terms of what the holiday season means to you or the message that you would like to share, and you’ll be on the right track.

 Which holiday color palette is your favorite?
-Let us know in the comments, or reach out on Facebook or Twitter to tell us know what you think!
+Reach out on Facebook or Twitter to tell us know what you think!
 And if you’d like more holiday marketing inspiration, jump into our Holiday Marketing Playbook to get tips on creating videos that stand out on social media.

 Click here to see a larger version and add our infographic to your site with the following embed code: